 |

 Scattering Cremated Remains Near and Under Memorial Forests is possible nearly anywhere with landowner permission at no cost, or in a natural cemetery, usually for a small fee.
 Now some companies are charging large amounts of money to scatter in forests or under trees, purporting to further conservation of precious land.
 Unfortunately, many are claiming that scattering cremated remains over, under, or around vegetation is environmentally beneficial, and promising that the fees charged will promote the protection of land.
-But to meet the conservation imperative, these properties must be protected in perpetuity, either as licensed cemeteries or held by a conservation easement, and many are not.
+But to meet the conservation imperative, these properties must be protected in perpetuity, either as licensed cemeteries or held by a conservation easement, or both, and many are not.
 The greater conservation community is concerned that the public understand the right relationship between conservation land trusts and best burial practices—and the State has something to say about where bodies may be legally buried, including cremated remains.
 Go to the Conservation Burial Alliance for infographics explaining the effects of cremation and explaining the difference between memorial forests and conservation burial.
+And read the white paper that explains the ramifications for land trusts, local officials, and townspeople in What You Need to Know About Memorial Forests by Lee Webster.

 |

-This process, also known as Resomation, uses 350° water temperatures, pressure, and a 5% potassium hydroxide alkali solution (lye) for 2-3 hours to essentially liquify soft tissue, leaving bones for pulverization similar to flame cremation, and burning an estimated 80% less energy.
+This process, also known as resomation, wet cremation, or bio cremation, uses 350° water temperatures, pressure, and a 5% potassium hydroxide alkali solution (lye) for 2-3 hours to essentially liquify soft tissue, leaving bones for pulverization similar to flame cremation, and burning an estimated 80% less energy.
 Its developers claim that it emits zero greenhouse gases, and that the mercury from amalgam fillings is captured and recycled.
-AH is currently legal in 20 states, including Alabama, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Kansas, Maine, Maryland, Minnesota, Missouri, Nevada, North Carolina, Oregon, Utah, Vermont, Washington, Wyoming.
+AH is currently legal in 29 states [as of September 2023], including Alabama, Arizona, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Kansas, Maine, Maryland, Michigan, Minnesota, Missouri, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia, and Wyoming, but available in 19.
 The Catholic Church is resistant to the process on religious doctrine grounds, and legislation in several states has been defeated through effective lobbying by the casket industry.

 |